 museum, mobility.

-Most cities have become global due to their integration into international urban networks (Taylor et al., 2007).
-Global cities are also locations characterized by an artistic life and mass media considered strategic by growth coalitions to attract the qualified work force managing the economy (Florida, 2005; Lamour, 2018; Whitt, 1987; Whitt & Lammers, 1991).
+Most cities have become global due to their integration into international urban networks.
+Global cities are also locations characterized by an artistic life and mass media considered strategic by growth coalitions to attract the qualified work force (Lamour, 2018; Whitt & Lammers, 1991).
 It is also important to add that the promotion of arts venues and performances has traditionally been based on the existence of mass media playing the role of intermediaries between the producers and consumers of performing arts.
-The use of mass media is incorporated in broader social routines, which need to be understood in order to grasp the workings of media consumption (Couldry, 2004; Lamour, 2019a), mobility (Dickinson & Aiello, 2016; Tosoni & Ridell, 2016), and a sense of togetherness or segregation in the city (Georgiou, 2013).
-This practice can especially be related to multi-dimensional cultural capital, which is reproduced, enriched within given, and evolving social settings (Bourdieu, 1986; Bourdieu & Passeron, 1977).
+The use of mass media is incorporated in broader social routines (Couldry, 2004; Dickinson & Aiello, 2016; Georgiou, 2013; Lamour, 2019; Tosoni & Ridell, 2016).
+This practice can especially be related to multi-dimensional cultural capital, which is reproduced, enriched within given, and evolving social settings (Bourdieu, 1986).

 It is argued in the current article that the link between mass media consumption and the attraction of the arts in small sized, global cities can reveal a partial reconfiguration of the cultural capital possessed by different segments of urban society, and the definition of a two-headed elite, securing its cultural distinction by adopting differentiated cultural practices.
 The connection between the mass media and artistic leisure routines in the urban world is analyzed here by using a case study of Luxembourg.
-The different categories of mass media used in the country are considered (press, television, radio and the Internet).
-Their use is related to different expressions of cultural habits from the existing popular and elite practices to the perception of these.
-Following a review of the literature on cultural capital in a changing urban world–with a focus on mass media and cultural practices–the argument, the case study and the methodology are detailed.
+The different categories of mass media used in the country are considered.
+Following a review of the literature on cultural capital—with a focus on mass media and cultural practices—the argument, the case study and the methodology are detailed.
 The results are then presented in three main parts.
 The first consists of investigating the links between the use of mass media in general, and the attraction of art venues in Luxembourg.
 The second section focuses on the self-reflection of media users concerning their readiness to visit art venues, and the importance of art and culture in their life.
 Lastly, these two analyses are followed by an approach to both phenomena incorporating the socio-demographic profile of urbanites consuming mass media and developing art-related habits, in order to isolate different types of cultural practitioners.

 Mass Media and the Attraction of Arts in Global Cities: